Body Butter vs. Lotion: Which Is Right for Your Skin? Understanding Texture, Hydration & When to Use Each

 Texture Rich, thick, creamy Lightweight, fluid

-Absorption Slower, leaves protective layer Fast, minimal residue
+Absorption Slower, leaves a protective-feeling layer Fast, minimal residue

-Best For Very dry, mature, or compromised skin Normal to oily skin
+Best For Very dry, mature, or delicate-feeling skin Normal to oily skin

 Climate Cold, dry weather Warm, humid weather